Danhayes3008/milestone4/README.md

 contrabutions:

 used some of the lessons i have done on django as an example of how my code for this project should look like.

+found how to do pie charts in JavaScript from <a href="https://www.anychart.com/blog/2017/12/06/pie-chart-create-javascript/">this site.</a>
+reused the code in there how to example but made changes to suite my needs all rights to the code still belong to anychart.com

+all code, images, information sourced from other sites and people are used for learning purposes and are not being used for comercial use.